tommiejamessoftwaredev/hafan-traeth-Angular/README.md

 # Hafan Traeth - Holiday Property Website

-A modern, responsive Angular application showcasing a holiday property rental business in North Wales.
-This project demonstrates front-end development skills, interactive mapping functionality, and clean UI/UX design principles.
+A modern, responsive Angular application with a .net azure functions backend, showcasing a holiday property rental business in North Wales.

 ## Live Demo
 *[Add your deployed application URL here]*

 ## Project Overview

-**Hafan Traeth** is a sophisticated single-page application built for a coastal holiday rental property.
+**Hafan Traeth** is a single-page application built for a coastal holiday rental property.
 The website provides guests with comprehensive information about the property, local attractions, and booking availability through an intuitive, visually appealing interface.

 ### Key Features